Queen bee syndrome: Criticisms of the theory

-Recent research, that uses a robust causal identification mechanism (i.e., regression discontinuity design), strongly contests the existence of the queen bee phenomenon.
+Research that uses a robust causal identification mechanism (i.e., regression discontinuity design), strongly contests the existence of the queen bee phenomenon.
 The results of this study suggest that previous research was biased — either by eliciting confirming cases (as is often done in qualitative research) or that observational data based on questionnaire measures was biased because of endogeneity issues.

 Some find the queen bee phenomenon to be unknowingly perpetuating gender stereotypes that are sorely outdated.
 It is also argued that the term undermines women's professional progress and abilities, and tarnishes the reputation of groups of women in the professional sphere.
 Another criticism of the theory comes from the belief that it promotes a "blame the woman" narrative.

-In her book, Lean In, chief operating officer of Facebook, Sheryl Sandberg deplored the syndrome writing, "Often, without realizing it, women internalize disparaging cultural attitudes and then echo them back".
+In her book, Lean In, chief operating officer of Facebook, Sheryl Sandberg deplored the syndrome, writing: "Often, without realizing it, women internalize disparaging cultural attitudes and then echo them back".

 A study by Credit Suisse counters the evidence of the queen bee phenomenon.
 In examining 3,400 of the world's largest companies, it was revealed that female CEOs were 50% more likely than their male counterparts to have a female CFO; and 55% more likely to have business units run by women.
 It was also discovered that while typically women are found within human resources or legal departments, in female-led companies it became less likely due to the fact that female CEOs were supporting their female executives branching out into more influential roles within the company.